unvariance/collector/charts/collector/README.md

       - "PERFMON"
       - "SYS_RESOURCE"
   runAsUser: 0  # Required for eBPF operations
+  # Optional: AppArmor profile for the collector container
+  # Use Unconfined when enabling resctrl if your default AppArmor blocks sysfs writes
+  appArmorProfile:
+    type: Unconfined  # or RuntimeDefault | Localhost
+    # localhostProfile: "my-loaded-profile"  # required only when type: Localhost
 ```

 If you encounter issues with eBPF functionality, you may need to run in privileged mode: